ros2/ros2_documentation/source/Tutorials/Logging-and-logger-configuration.rst

 Default stream for console output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In Dashing and Eloquent, the output from DEBUG and INFO severity are printed out to stdout, and the output from WARN, ERROR, and FATAL are printed to stderr.
+In Dashing, the output from DEBUG and INFO severity are printed out to stdout, and the output from WARN, ERROR, and FATAL are printed to stderr.
-In Foxy and later, the output from all debug levels goes to stderr by default.
 It is possible to force all output to go to stdout by setting the ``RCUTILS_LOGGING_USE_STDOUT`` environment variable to ``1``.
 For example:

 .. tabs::